 Please refer to this page for details on the process in Morgan county.

-After the court order
+After you get your court order

 Once you have a court order for your name change, the first place to visit is Social Security.